Tom Sharp (trader)

-William Thomas "Tom" Sharp (May 30, 1838 – November 26, 1929) was a former Confederate soldier and explorer who operated a trading post on the Taos Trail and founded the now extinct town of Malachite, Colorado.
+William Thomas Sharp (May 30, 1838 – November 26, 1929) was a former Confederate soldier and later an explorer who operated a trading post on the Taos Trail and founded the now extinct town of Malachite, Colorado.
 It was located on the Huerfano River in Huerfano County, Colorado.
 He became a nationally known horse and cattle breeder.

 Early life and the Civil War

 William Thomas Sharp was born in Hannibal in Marion County, Missouri on May 30, 1838.
 Sharp was a Confederate soldier during the American Civil War, serving under Major General Sterling Price.
 Early in the war, he received numerous wounds and was paroled from the army.
 He was then put in a wagon for the far west.